lookit/lookit-docs/docs/source/researchers-condition-assignment.rst

 Generally, you’ll want to show slightly different versions of the study to different participants: perhaps you have a few different conditions, and/or need to counterbalance the order of trials or left/right position of stimuli.
-To do this, you’ll use a special frame called a **randomizer** to select an appropriate sequence of frames for a particular trial.
+To do this, you can use a special frame called a **randomizer** to select an appropriate sequence of frames for a particular trial.
 A randomizer frame is automatically expanded to a list of frames, so that for instance you can specify your 12 looking-time